 (March 9, 2020)

-Each match has its own page, and since our high school assignments almost always include a JV/Varsity double header (sometimes a Freshman match can be added, you can click on each individual match to see if you are First or Second Referee, as well as the match fee and mileage for each one.
+Each match has its own page, and since our high school assignments almost always include a JV/Varsity double header (sometimes a Freshman match can be added), you can click on each individual match to see if you are First or Second Referee, as well as the match fee and mileage for each one.

 Typically, the mileage fee is only shown with the first match of each assignment.
 The mileage is automatically calculated from the nearest post office in your home town to the school, so it may not match your actual mileage precisely.
 Mileage is not calculated from your workplace to the school.
 Mileage is $.46, which is the State of Maine reimbursement rate (2024-2025 school year).

 The assignment page on the app lists the day, date, and start time for each match. it also lists the home team.
 The visitors are listed on the individual match page.
 If you click on the assignment you an see all of the details except for your partner, before you decide to accept it.

 A word to the wise: Don't turn back matches unless you absolutely have to.
 One way to keep the assignor happy (and keep your schedule filled) is to be available.
 Make sure your Arbiter profile is up to date, and that you've blocked any dates you're not available before the season starts, or as soon as you know you'll be unavailable for any given date.
 By the same token, if you've previously blocked a date, but find that your schedule has changed and you are now available, make sure you unblock that date or dates as soon as possible.